Burns

 Login to favorite or comment on the article

-This website offers a breadth of burn care information as well as free just-in-time training modules for hospital staff on the management of burn patients.
+This website offers a wealth of burn care information as well as free just-in-time training modules for hospital staff on the management of burn patients.

 Login to favorite or comment on the article